openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 ### Serial port terminals

 You should be familiar with how to connect to a serial port through a terminal.
-This Codelab uses Screen and provides a usage overview, but any other terminal software can be used.
+This Codelab uses GNU Screen and provides a usage overview, but any other terminal software can be used.

 ### Linux machine